The origin of strings and rings in the atomic dynamics of disordered systems: Results

 To set the stage for the analysis of atomic dynamics in disordered structures, we start by examining the atomic trajectories during self-diffusion in crystalline solids mediated by vacancies and interstitial atoms.
 Fig.~\ref{fig:lattice_1}(a) illustrates typical chains of atomic displacements caused by these defects in crystalline Cu.
 Note that these chains look very similar to the strings widely observed in structurally disordered systems.
 The images are snapshots of the strings at sequential points in time, showing their growth direction.
 Each string has a head (the last atom joining the string in the growth direction) and a tail (the first atom that initiated the string).
 If the string is created by a vacancy, the individual atomic displacements are opposite to the growth direction.
 If the string is created by an interstitial, the atomic displacements are in the growth direction.
 We call these growth mechanisms backward propagation and forward propagation, respectively.

 It is important to note that the vacancy and the interstitial execute an uncorrelated random walk by a Markov process.
 After each defect jump, the system has plenty of time to thermalize (de-phase) the atomic trajectories, erasing all memory of all previous jumps.
 This process is typically described in terms of the transition-state theory \citep{Vineyard:1957vo}.
-Thus, the strings shown in Fig.~\ref{fig:lattice_1}(a) represent nothing more than computer-generated atomic trajectories caused by the point defect migration.
-The atoms forming the strings are physically indistinguishable from the surrounding atoms, except for the head atom, which possess excess energy due to its proximity to the defect.
+Thus, the strings shown in Fig.~\ref{fig:lattice_1}(a) represent the atomic trajectories caused by the point defect migration.
+The atoms forming the strings are almost indistinguishable from the surrounding atoms, except for the head atom, which possess excess energy due to its proximity to the defect.
 This is evident in Fig.~\ref{fig:lattice_1}(a), where the atoms are color-coded by the potential energy.
-In other words, the only physically distinct part of a string is its moving head.
-The rest of the string is a ghost object that only exists due to the computer's ability to label and track individual atoms.
+In other words, the physically distinct part of a string is its moving head.
+The rest of the string has had sufficient time to undergo nearly complete structural relaxation and is revealed in MD simulations due to the computer's ability to label and track individual atoms.

 Note that a point defect is associated with a positive (interstitial) or negative (vacancy) local deviation of the atomic density from the background value.
 We refer to both types of the local excess density as a ``densiton'', which can be either positive (e.g., interstitial) or negative (e.g., vacancy).
-While this term is redundant in the context of crystalline solids, it facilitates the subsequent discussion of strings in disordered systems, in which vacancies and interstitials are not well-defined while the respective density fluctuations play similar roles.
-In this terminology, we can say that the strings shown in Fig.~\ref{fig:lattice_1}(a) are trajectories of the positive and negative densitons.
+While this term is redundant in the context of crystalline solids, it facilitates the subsequent discussion of strings in disordered systems, in which vacancies and interstitials are not well-defined while the respective density fluctuations play similar roles.\footnote{The term ``densiton'' was previously mentioned in the context of sound-like excitations in ionic liquids \citep{Apostol:2008aa}.
+The densitons introduced here have a fundamentally different meaning.} In this terminology, we can say that the strings shown in Fig.~\ref{fig:lattice_1}(a) are trajectories of the positive and negative densitons.